School & Professional Programs

 Hale’s certified virtual facilitators lead small groups of students in a series of purposeful Activities.
 We collaborate with teachers to tailor every program to achieve specific learning objectives.
 All sessions encourage critical thinking and develop soft skills such as collaboration and empathy.
 Recent clients include Cambridge Rindge and Latin School, Pine Hill Elementary School, and Mary Lyon K–8 School.

 Professional Development Sessions explore tools and techniques for creating interactive learning spaces across various platforms.
 Facilitators offer pedagogical tips and tricks and prepare teachers to address challenges unique to online environments.
+Check out our professional online courses to register for upcoming programs.

 Curriculum Design Sessions are best described as consultations in which facilitators help teachers and administrators adapt pre-existing curricula to distance learning models.